You’ve decided that you want to get into mountain biking and now looking to get a bike yourself.

 This is thanks to a frame that is noticeably thinner than other bikes in this price range.
 A lightweight frame coupled with a fast-rolling wheelset, high rear cassette range, and tall seat post makes the ATX a solid climbing bike.

 That said, there are certainly trade-offs here.
 While the tires are suitable for hardpacked trails, they don’t offer enough tread for technical singletrack.
-Components are good quality with Shimano Tourney front and rear derailleurs and Tektro mechanical disc brakes.
+Components are good quality with Shimano Tourney front and rear derailleurs, Tektro mechanical disc brakes and Giant’s custom mtb saddle.

 The Prowheel crankset is fitted with 24/34/42T chainrings while the rear cog set goes up to 34T.